-- Before you start, touch a metal table or a grounded metal object.
+Attention: Before you start installing a memory module, touch a metal table or a grounded metal object.
 This action reduces any static electricity from your body.
-Static electricity could damage the memory module. - Do not touch the contact edge of the memory module.
-Otherwise the memory module might get damaged.
+Static electricity could damage the memory module.

 To replace the memory module under the keyboard, do the following: